helderbarboza/loc_wise/README.md

   * Run `mix setup` to install, setup dependencies and initialize the database
   * Run tests using `mix test`
-  * Start the server with `mix phx.server`, once it is done, head to http://localhost:4000
+  * Start the server with `mix phx.server`, once it is done go to http://localhost:4000